Natasha-73/task-manager/README.md

 ![Main menu](main_menu.JPG)

 Once any option is completed, the program returns to the main menu until 'e' for exit is entered.
-Within the 'v - view my tasks' the user is also given further options.
+Within the 'vm - view my tasks' the user is also given further options.

 ![Sub menus](sub_menu.JPG)

-Under gr - Generate reports, the program generates two reports for the user task_overview.txt and user_userview.txt files.
-The contents of these can be displayed for the admin user when they choose ds - 'Display Statistics'.
+Under 'gr - Generate Reports', the program generates two reports for the user task_overview.txt and user_userview.txt files.
+The contents of these can be displayed for the admin user when they choose 'ds - Display Statistics'.

 ![Display of statistical reports](statistical_report.JPG)